ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: get_channel_names(indices)

-            Returns a list of channel names for given channel indices.
+            Returns a comma-separated list of channel names from a string index list.

-            This is useful in multi-instrument sessions, where channels are expected to be referenced by their fully-qualified names, for example, PXI1Slot3/0.